 The ADN degree stands for “Associate Degree in Nursing.”
-The ADN program prepares students with career focused curriculum directing one to a career as a Licensed Practical Nurse (LPN) or a Registered Nurse (RN).
-The ADN nursing degree is typically a two year program.
+The ADN program prepares students with a career-focused curriculum directing one to a career as a Licensed Practical Nurse (LPN) or a Registered Nurse (RN).
+The ADN nursing degree is typically a two-year program.
 For the most part, the “ADN degree” is the generic term for all associate degree programs.

 Depending on the area of focus you have chosen, specific courses may vary, however, some may include anatomy and physiology, administering medications, nutrition, psychology, microbiology, practical skills, bloodwork and starting IVs, in addition to, meeting basic everyday needs such as bathing, toileting and assistance with mealtimes.